ViaceslavGuzun/1st_repo/README.md

 # 1st_repo
 Repository to start learning GitHub
-By created some C coded modules
+By creating some C coded modules